jegtnes/jegtnes-static/src/blog/you-should-totally-hire-me.md

 5) I **love** baking.
 [Birthday cakes will be a regular occurrence.](https://twitter.com/jegtnes/status/313608374556192769/photo/1)

-If you're hiring or know someone who's hiring, I'd love to hear from you. <3 Send me an email at [alex@jegtnes.co.uk](mailto:alex@jegtnes.co.uk), or you can [tweet me](https://twitter.com/jegtnes).
+If you're hiring or know someone who's hiring, I'd love to hear from you. <3 Send me an email at [alex@jegtnes.com](mailto:alex@jegtnes.com), or you can [tweet me](https://twitter.com/jegtnes).